Tipping on Amtrak Trains

 The technical answer is no.

-Before we go too far, you should know tipping does not have a set protocol among Amtrak passengers.
+Before we go too far, you should know that Amtrak does not set a protocol for tipping or offer a tip option like they do on cruises.

-If you are financially unable to tip, a sincere thank you and letting Amtrak know what a great job they did is appreciated.
-At the bottom of the article is a link to contact Amtrak to praise the Amtrak employee.
+If you are financially unable to tip, a sincere thank you and letting Amtrak know what a great job that employee did are appreciated.
+The link is at the bottom of the page.
+Don’t feel bad if that is the case.
+A treat from the café car could be an excellent and affordable gesture.

 Tipping On Amtrak: When To Do It